 Optional accessories are available from your Nautique dealer.
 Your dealer may have a wide range of other accessories available to enhance your watersports or pleasure boating experience.
 Contact your Nautique dealer for more information.
-Here is just one of the fine accessories Nautique offers:
+Here are just two of the fine accessories Nautique offers:

-Pull-out Cleats
+• Pull-out Cleats